mi-kaneyon/man-yard/Utils/README.md

 ## face_clean.ipynb
 - try 2 single camera to use as stero cam
 - just realized positioning.
 Oh my!
+- As you know from example, using same camera setup is more effective.
+- right camera Auto EV function does not work well.

 ![Test Image 3](checkdistance.png)